What is Adsumudi? faq drop down arrow

 How many cards are there? faq drop down arrow

-The Adsumudi math game includes 52 durable, double-sided cards.
-Each side contains 4 different math challenges of increasing complexity (easy, medium, hard, and monstrously hard).
+All Adsumudi math games include 52 durable, double-sided cards.
+With Adsumudi classic, Adsumudi Fun Ones, and Adsumudi Wild Ones, each side of each card contains 4 different math challenges of increasing complexity (easy, medium, hard, and monstrously hard).
 That makes for 416 unique challenges in each box!
+With Adsumudi Little Ones, each side contains 2 different math challenges (easy and hard) for 208 challenges in each box.

 Who makes it? faq drop down arrow